vero-nika-2828/yasmin-jas-photography/README.md

   * [Katherine Smith (Reviewer 2)](https://www.pexels.com/photo/woman-wearing-black-framed-eyeglasses-2118708/)

 ## Code
-For hambuger navigation menu I took inspiration from [this tutorial](https://www.youtube.com/watch?v=xXze-haVm7g), and I ajdusted the code heavily in order to fit the needs of my website
+For hambuger navigation menu I took inspiration from [this tutorial](https://www.youtube.com/watch?v=xXze-haVm7g), and I adjusted the code heavily in order to fit the needs of my website

 ## Effect
 The grey style effect on the pictures was taken from [W3C](https://www.w3schools.com/w3css/w3css_effects.asp)